- Programs must be turned in three weeks before your scheduled recital!!

 For recording and stage manager information please click here.

 Note: Signing up for a recital does not automatically sign out a reception space.
-You must reserve the reception room with Steve Slater.
+You must reserve the reception room using the Non-Recital Room Scheduling website.

 The College of Music Conference Room (C113) may be signed out for post-recital receptions.
-Check with Steve Slater in the College of Music Front Office for availability and to sign out the room.
+Check the Non-Recital Scheduling website for availability and to sign out the room.
 Your stage manager will unlock the door one hour before your recital is scheduled to begin.
 You may not use the room if you have not properly signed it out.
-You may use the refrigerator in the kitchen area to store food, however left-over refreshments should be removed from the Conference Room immediately following the reception.
+You may use the refrigerator in the kitchen area to store food, however left-over refreshments must be removed from the Conference Room immediately following the reception.

 If the Conference Room is not available, you may reserve the College of Music Student Lounge for your reception.
-You must also reserve the Student Lounge with Steve Slater in the Front Office to avoid double booking.
+You must reserve the lounge using the Non-Recital Scheduling website to avoid double booking.

 Both the Conference Room and Student Lounge may be reserved at no cost.